apache/tvm/.github/ISSUE_TEMPLATE/documentation.md

 If an RFC/discuss post exists, link it here.

 Otherwise, specify what actions should be taken to provide additional clarity/readability/reproducibility to the document.
 Include code snippets from the previous documentation if applicable.

+### Triage

+Please refer to the list of label tags linked above to find the relevant tags to add.